yeisonmontoya1815/Machine-Learning_Prediction_CAN_Inflation/README.md

 ## Usage

 Navigate to the project directory: `cd project`
-Run the Jupyter Notebook: `jupyter notebook`
+Run the Jupyter Notebook: `Jupyter Notebook`
 Open and run the analysis in the provided Jupyter Notebook.

 ## Data